AlexvZyl/NativeFramework/README.md

 * ✅ Add autoCenter and autoScale functions.
 * ⬜ Optimize base engine.
 * ⬜ Add a demo drawing and some form of benchmark.
+* ⬜ Redo the window management.
+Make window generic so that it can draw any kind of OpenGL engine.

 ### Design Engine (Child of Base Engine)